Last Updated on November 8, 2022.

 - Some hedgehogs are able to eat on their own for quite some time but as the disease progresses hand feeding will become necessary.

-- Be certain the ailing hedgehog has enough fluids and that your hedgehog is eliminating properly.
+- Be certain the ailing hedgehog has enough fluids and that your hedgehog is eliminating their waste properly.

 - Weigh your hedgehog regularly.